Division of Maribyrnong: History

 The division was proclaimed at the redistribution of 13 July 1906, and was first contested at the 1906 election.
 The division was named after the Maribyrnong River, which runs through it.
 A safe Labor seat for most of the first half of the 20th century, it became a marginal Liberal seat for most of the 1950s and 1960s, in part due to the influence of the Democratic Labor Party.
 Labor retook the seat in 1969, and for most of the time since then, it has been a comfortably safe Labor seat.

 Prominent former members include James Fenton, a minister under James Scullin and Joseph Lyons; Arthur Drakeford, a minister under John Curtin, Frank Forde and Ben Chifley; and Moss Cass, a minister under Gough Whitlam.
-The current member for Maribyrnong since the 2007 election is the former National Secretary of the Australian Workers' Union and former Opposition Leader Bill Shorten.
+The most recent member for Maribyrnong, serving from 2007 until 2025, is the former National Secretary of the Australian Workers' Union and former Opposition Leader Bill Shorten.